 - Bulging of the eye

+The above indicate intracranial complications.
 Although it is not a severe condition, following a proper treatment plan could prevent intracranial complications, which may be fatal.
 Untreated periorbital cellulitis can also lead to vision loss.
+Give the full course of antibiotics.

 There are no effective home treatments to treat this infection.
 You may seek medical attention and follow the antibiotic course as recommended.